ishandutta2007/free-api/README.md

  - Three-in-one receipt Two-dimensional code : Collect QQ, WeChat, and Alipay receipts together, eliminating the need for —— <a href="https://www.free-api.com/doc/297"> Interface address </a>

- - Two-dimensional code generation : directly convert the URL into a two-dimensional code image-<a href = "https: // www .free-api.com / doc / 298 "> Interface address </a>
+ - Two-dimensional code generation : directly convert the URL into a two-dimensional code image-<a href = "https: // www .free-api.com/doc/298 "> Interface address </a>

  - Two-dimensional code decoding (can be called online) : Decode and analyze the two-dimensional code image- <a href="https://www.free-api.com/doc/299"> Interface address </a>